viniciuskurt/PythonMiniProjects/README.md

-# PythonMiniProjects
+# Python Mini Projects
-The purpose of this repository is to store mini projects in python
+The purpose of this repository is to store mini projects in python.